 MEET BEAVER POND’S GOATS

 Goats were one of the first domesticated animals in the world — even before dogs.
 Farmers often employ goats for milk and fiber production, as well as clearing unwanted vegetation — herbicide free!
-Four goats live at Beaver Ponds Environmental Education Center: two pygmy goats that produce cashmere fiber and two angoras, which produce mohair.
+Three goats live at Beaver Ponds Environmental Education Center: one pygmy goat that produces cashmere fiber and two angoras, which produce mohair.
 We use the goats to teach people about fiber education options, as well as animal husbandry education.

-Viola and Miranda arrived at Beaver Ponds Environmental Education Center April 14, 2013 from Jabberwocky Farm.
-Miranda has dark fiber and Viola, light.
+Miranda arrived at Beaver Ponds Environmental Education Center April 14, 2013 from Jabberwocky Farm.
+Miranda has dark fiber.
 Pygmy goats originated in West Africa and were imported as exotic animals, mostly in the 1950s.
 Males weigh 60-85 pounds, and females weigh 50-75 pounds.
 Farmers often favor them for their small size and milk production.

 Kahale (Ka-hall-ee) and Jelly Bean are angora goats from Sister Sheep.
 The fiber collected from angora goats is called mohair.
 These two boys joined Beaver Ponds April 16, 2013.
 Because Jelly Bean was gelded at a later age than Kahale, his overall size and horns are larger.
 Angora goats are smaller than most goats (except pygmy goats) and sheep.
 Mature males weigh between 180-225 pounds, and females only weigh 70-110 pounds.